 'Dog the Bounty Hunter' Weds After Daughter's Death

-The star of A&E's reality show "Dog the Bounty Hunter" received the blessing of his remaining 10 children to proceed with his leashing ceremony, which took place Saturday, May 20 in Honolulu, Hawaii at sunset, report news sources.
+The star of A&E's reality show "Dog the Bounty Hunter" received the blessing of his remaining 10 children to proceed with his leashing ceremony, which took place Saturday, May 20 in

 For the ceremony, the self-proclaimed world's best bounty hunter sported his trademark pompadour/mullet along with white jeans, a white leather vest and American Indian jewelry to honor the Chirakawa blood on his mother's side of the family.
 Smith wore an off-white lace gown by Eduardo Lucero.
 Boris Krutonog, the show's co-executive producer, performed best man duties.

 Lucky guests left with dog tag party favors that read, "Dog & Beth.
 Captured.
 May 20, 2006."